tstolarczyk/SoHAPPy/docs/introduction.rst

 Launching the code
 ==================
-The steering parametres are obtained from the yaml configuration file.
+The steering parametres are obtained from the yaml configuration file (`conf.yaml` is used by default if it is present).
 Two example are given by default:
 * config_population.yaml, for a large population study, with minimal debugging output
 * config_singlesource.yaml, with the all processing messages and the infiviadual simulation saved on disk for further use.

-The most important parametres can be passed on the command line (they supersede parameters of the configuration fle).
+The most important parametres can be passed on the command line, in particular the configuration file name (they supersede parameters of the configuration fle).
 Type:
 ``python SoHAPPy.py -h``
 to have the list explicited.